 Local search engine optimisation is a multifaceted strategy.
 And so, making SEO mistakes is inevitable.
 But don’t be discouraged.
 Even SEO professionals commit them.

 What’s important is you can identify the hiccups and know what to do about them.
-After all, the benefits of local SEO, especially for small business owners, far outweigh the possible setbacks you might encounter.
+After all, the benefits of SEO, especially for small business owners, far outweigh the possible setbacks you might encounter.

 This list of common local SEO mistakes, remedies and tips should keep you motivated to maintain your competitive edge!